-Harts Army List is one of many publications which will enable you to research an officer of the British or Indian Armies (from 1862).
-The list was created by Lieutenant General Henry George Hart (1808-1878) and was published annually between 1840 and 1915.
+Harts Army List is one of many publications which will enable you to research an officer of the British or Indian Armies.
+The list was created by Lieutenant General Henry George Hart (1808-1878) and was published annually between 1840 and 1915 with the Indian Army appearing from 1862.
 I have written other guides to using the British Army List and Indian Army List.
 Below is an early advert for Hart’s Army List from the Naval & Military Gazette and Weekly Chronicle of the United Service 28 March 1840.
 The book cost £1.

 What Information does Hart’s Army List Contain?

 Hart’s Army List contains a wealth of information relating to officers of the British and Indian Armies.

 - The full names of officers and their Regiment/Battalion/Unit